vitorbezzan/gpt_docgen/docs/markdown/src/constants.md

 # constants.py

 ## Summary

-This code defines constants and mappings for available chat models and embeddings in a package.
+This code defines constants and mappings for chat models and embeddings in a package.

 ## Dependencies

 ### Standard Library

 - `typing`

 ### Other

 - `langchain_community.chat_models`
 - `langchain_community.embeddings`
 - `langchain_core.embeddings`